 - To protect members of the campus community from harm due to the indiscretions of the few members of the community who are unable, or unwilling to respect the rights of others; - 2.
 To help ensure order in the College community; - 3.
 To create an environment that enhances the opportunity for learning; - 4.
 To protect the rights of members of the College community and the community at large; and - 5.
-To assure students due process when they have been charged with violating College rules and regulations.
+To assure students due process when they have been charged with violating College rules and regulations for which findings of responsibility may lead to suspension or expulsion and/or dismissal from a college program or service.